14 FAM 400

 14 FAM 414.3 Personal Custody Records

 a.
-When personal property is issued to an employee for the employee's exclusive use in the performance of official duties (such as portable radios, cell phones [For interim guidance on mobile phones see 20 State 84732], weapons and ammunitions, portable digital assistants, tool kits, etc.), the transaction must be documented on Form DS-584, Nonexpendable Property Transaction, and the property office must maintain a "charge-out file" until the property is returned.
+When personal property is issued to an employee for the employee's exclusive use in the performance of official duties (such as portable radios, laptops, iPads, tablets, weapons and ammunitions, portable digital assistants, tool kits, etc.), the transaction must be documented on Form DS-584, Nonexpendable Property Transaction, and the property office must maintain a "charge-out file" until the property is returned.

 b.
 State only: The Department’s policy for the centralization, inventory control, encryption, secure transport, labeling, and training requirements for Department-owned laptops (classified and unclassified) is as follows: